medically-reviewed-iconClinically Reviewed

 • Pelvic examination: During this procedure, your healthcare provider examines for signs of skin irritation, infection, or anatomical abnormalities.
 They may gently apply pressure to your genital and pelvic muscles to pinpoint the source of your pain.
 Additionally, a visual assessment of your vagina may be conducted using a speculum to separate its walls.
 It's worth noting that some individuals experiencing painful intercourse may also find pelvic examinations uncomfortable.
 You have the right to request the cessation of the exam if it becomes too painful.

-Options for treatment vary depending on the cause of the pain.
-If an infection or medical condition is found to be a factor in your discomfort, addressing the underlying cause could potentially alleviate your symptoms.
-Furthermore, adjusting medications that may be causing lubrication issues could also help alleviate your symptoms.
+Treatment options will vary depending on the underlying cause of the pain.
+If an infection or medical condition is contributing to the discomfort, addressing that root cause may help relieve the symptoms.
+Additionally, reviewing and adjusting any medications that might be affecting vaginal lubrication could also improve the situation.

 • Change positions: If you experience sharp pain during thrusting, experimenting with different positions, such as being on top, may help.
 This position allows you to control penetration depth, potentially reducing discomfort.